daevlin/Zero2Auto_homework/README.md

     }
 ```

-Lets fire up x32dbg and put a BP 00401300, to further analyse it.
-Looking at this iVar6 = iVar3 + 0xd; (0xd = 13)
-I have a sneaking suspicion that it is using ROT13 encoding.
+Looking at this iVar6 = iVar3 + 0xd; (0xd = 13) I have a sneaking suspicion that it is using ROT13 encoding.
+But lets fire up x32dbg and put a BP 00401300, to further analyse it and verify this theory.

 Our encrypted strings